yaya2devops/2sentinel/README.md

 # Architecture Overview
-The following is a simplified architecture for the technical process of the implementation.
+The following is a simplified architecture for the technical process of the implementation. <br>

 <img src="assets/architecture/ArchNoback.png"  >

 #  Microsoft Sentinel Technical Procedure